-The mobile is a true flagship phone with 6.59 inch FHD+ AMOLED Display, 8GB RAM, a glass back with holographic etching, Snapdragon 845 chipset, and in-display fingerprint sensor.
+This is one of the first generation pop-up camera phones and is now available for a competitive price.
+Specs include 6.59 inch FHD+ AMOLED Display, 8GB RAM, a glass back with holographic etching, Snapdragon 845 chipset, and in-display fingerprint sensor.
 Even when a problematic software and rapidly draining battery can be disappointing, overall the device is a credible performer.

 The Oppo Find X is a beautiful device with a glass finish back.
 While a staggering 93.8% screen-to-body ratio graces the front, all its cameras have been placed on a mechanical slider.
 The slider is pretty quick and rises in less than half a second.
 As for the camera quality, both the front and rear cameras have a lot of dynamic range, resulting in very good quality images.
 Performance wise, the phone does a good job with Snapdragon 845 SoC and 8GB RAM + 256GB storage team.
 The battery can last for around 1.5 days.
 Find X does not sport a fingerprint sensor but has employed face unlock for this purpose.
 Poor RAM management, flimsy build, and opening a slider to face-unlock every time are a few notable shortcomings.
 And yes, it’s also one of the most expensive phones around.

-These are some of the phones with pop-up cameras that we have heard of till date.
+These are some of the phones with pop-up cameras that have gone official till date.
 More will allegedly pop-up soon, and we will add them to the list promptly.
-Meanwhile, waterdrop notch is fast gaining ground as a workable compromise, since it isn’t feasible to accommodate sliders without inflating the budget and thickness of a phone.
+Meanwhile, waterdrop notch is fast gaining ground as a workable compromise across all price points.
+That’s because it isn’t feasible to accommodate sliders without inflating the budget and thickness of a phone.